Home Care Guide

 Bathing is being skipped.
 Clothes aren't being changed regularly.
 Hair is unwashed.
 Oral hygiene is declining.
 These are intimate tasks that become physically difficult - and your parent may not tell you about the struggle.

 What this means: Personal support (PSW services) can help with bathing, dressing, and grooming while preserving dignity.
-Same caregiver, every visit - which matters enormously for personal care.
+Matched primary caregiver - which matters enormously for personal care.

 2. Unexplained weight loss or poor nutrition